WeitlerT/WeitlerT.github.io/_pages/contact.md

 #header:
 #  image: "/assets/images/sheridans.png"
 ---
-To contact me please feel free to use any of the information provided here.
+To contact me please feel free to use any of the information listed below.
 I check all three on a regular basis.

 **Email:** tweitler@gmail.com